dotbitHQ/dotbit.js/README.md

 class Das {
   constructor (source?: DasSource);

-  // Returns account full data,
+  // Returns the basic account info account(account: string): Promise<AccountInfo>
-  account(account: string): Promise<AccountData>

   // Returns the record list for the given key of the DAS account
   // All records will return if the `key` is empty.